1985–86 in English football: Second Division

-Norwich City won the Second Division title, and was promoted back to the First Division.
+Norwich City won the Second Division title and were promoted back to the First Division after one season.
 Charlton Athletic, despite having suffered a financial crisis over the previous years and leaving their home ground The Valley to ground share with Crystal Palace at Selhurst Park, returned to the First Division for the first time since 1957.
-Wimbledon, who had been in the Fourth Division only three years prior and were in only their second-ever season in the second tier, managed to claim the third and final promotion spot.
+Wimbledon, who had been in the Fourth Division only three years before and were in only their second season in the Second Division, claimed the third and final promotion spot.

-Fulham were relegated to bottom place after mounting financial pressures had forced them to sell off most of their squad during the summer.
-Middlesbrough suffered their second-ever relegation to the third tier, as their own financial situation worsened to the point where they were locked out of their Ayresome Park ground and nearly expelled from the Football League between the end of this season and the beginning of the following one.
+Fulham were relegated in last place after mounting financial pressures had forced them to sell off most of their squad during the summer.
+Middlesbrough suffered their only second relegation to the Third Division, as their own financial situation worsened to the point where they were locked out of their Ayresome Park ground and nearly expelled from the Football League before the following season.